The Champ poster

 The inciting incident occurs at 15 minutes when Annie, Billy's wealthy ex-wife who abandoned them years ago, appears at the track with her new husband Mike.
 She sees T.J.
 And wants him back, threatening the father-son bond that is Billy's entire world..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to Billy makes the active choice to attempt a boxing comeback, believing that if he can become "The Champ" again, he can prove himself worthy and keep T.J.
+This demonstrates the protagonist's commitment to Billy makes the active choice to attempt a boxing comeback, believing that if he can become "The Champ" again, he can prove himself worthy and keep T.J.
 He enters the world of serious training and preparation., moving from reaction to action.

 The Collapse moment at 90 minutes (74% through) represents the emotional nadir.
 Here, Billy wins the fight but collapses and dies in the locker room from the physical strain, with T.J.
 Cradling him and crying "Wake up, Champ!"
-The literal death - the ultimate "whiff of death" - destroys T.J.'s world., reveals the protagonist at their lowest point.
+The literal death - the ultimate "whiff of death" - destroys T.J.'s world., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 99 minutes initiates the final act resolution at 82% of the runtime.
 T.J.
 Must accept that his father's love was real even though it led to tragedy, and that going with Annie is what must happen now.
 The synthesis of both worlds - Billy's pure love and Annie's stability - will define T.J.'s future., demonstrating the transformation achieved throughout the journey.